 Buuuut… this is a speedrun, so all of that strategy goes out the window.
 The absolutely fastest way to beat this game is the “blind accusation” strategy.
 The blind accusation involves entering the location of the first suspect and shooting them in the face.
 While this is more often than not simply a homicide, occasionally justice prevails as the first suspect was randomly generated with the egg.

 A good blind accusation speedrun is surprisingly difficult to execute.
 It took me many attempts to have a successful run that was this fast.
 Speedrunning the blind accusation involves finding the very small area of the screen which overlaps with both the “Aquarium” location and the gun icon which triggers the blind accusation.
 This spot must be identified before the game is started on a flat black title screen.
 From this point, the next challenge is to triple-click as fast as possible.
 The first click starts the game (and the timer), the second click moves the player to the Aquarium, and the third click fires the gun.
 If this was done quickly enough, and the random numbers line up your way, you will have beaten the game extremely quickly.
-After many attempts, I was able to do this in 11 frames (recorded at 60fps), which is 0.18 seconds.
+After many attempts, I was able to do this in 1 frame.
+I accomplished this by activating "mouse keys" in Windows, which binds both the 5 and the + sign on the number pad to left click.
+Pushing the real left mouse button simultaneously with these two keys allows all 3 clicks to be sent at once - accomplishing the jump straight from the title screen to the win condition in 1 frame.

 Special thanks to mootcycle for suggesting this one as a speedgame.